geosolutions-it/ckanext-dcatapit/README.md

      `python setup.py update_catalog --locale YOUR-LANGUAGE`

-     for a specific language, or for all languages:

-     `python setup.py update_catalog`

 3. Once the translation files (po) have been updated adding the new translations needed, compile them by running:

      `python setup.py compile_catalog --locale YOUR_LANGUAGE`

-     for a specific language, or for all languages:

-     `python setup.py compile_catalog`